exis9/sQuery/README.md

 But you don't want to go back to jQuery, right?

+Well, sQuery is great especially for people like you!

-Well, sQuery just offers you 3 things.
+sQuery just offers 3 things you want.
 **S**peed(native es6 JavaScript), **S**mall(9.5kb), **S**imple(as jQuery)!

 **TypeScript** is also supported!
 (You can just use sq.t.ds)